 - English Capstone Studies (1).
 Prereq.:Senior status or permission of department chair. - This course covers a wide span of vocational and relational issues germaine to an English major.
 Includes presentations from graduate school representatives and a wide swath of other professionals.
 Intensive reading in vocational issues.
 Writing will include resumes, application letters, and surveys of vocational possibilities.
 Course will also include preparation for professional school entrance examinations.
 (Spring only) - Shakespeare (3).
 Prereq: Six hours toward the survey course requirement or its equivalent, or instructor's permission.
 Study of the major plays and sonnets.
 (Fall only) - Romantic British Literature (3).
 Prereq: Six hours toward the survey course requirements, or instructor's permission.
 Beginning with Blake, students read through the works of major British Romanticists (e.g., Wordsworth, Coleridge, Byron, Shelley, and Keats).
 Emphasis is upon poetry, but prose is included.
-(Fall, even years) - Victorian British Literature (3).
+(Fall, even years)

+- Victorian British Literature (3).
 Prereq: Six hours toward the survey course requirements, or instructor's permission.
 A study of the intellectual, spiritual, and social movements of the 19th century, with special emphasis upon the relation of these trends to current fads and problems.
 This examination includes major Victorian poets (e.g., Tennyson, Browning, and Arnold) as well as prose commentators and novelists (e.g., Eliot, Scott, and Hardy).
-(Fall, odd years)

-- Modern British Literature (3).
+(Fall, odd years) - Modern British Literature (3).
 Prereq: Six hours selected from literature survey courses, or instructor's permission.
 An in-depth survey of major writers of poetry, drama, and fiction from 1890 to the present, including Irish writers.
 The literature in the course moves philosophically from modern to postmodern.
 (Spring, odd years) - Development of the British Novel (3).
 Prereq: Six hours selected from selected from literature survey courses, or instructor's permission.
 A critical and historical study of the English novel from its beginnings with Defoe to the experimentation within the modern period.
 The course describes the novel as a particular genre with well-defined antecedents.
 (Spring, even years) - Development of the American Novel (3).
 Prereq: Six hours selected from selected from literature survey courses, or instructor's permission.
 Representative American novelists from Brown and Hawthorne to the modern era.
 Emphasis on changes in the genre through the historical periods, both in regard to stylistic form and thematic content.
 (Fall, odd years) - Contemporary American Literature (3).
 Prereq: Six hours selected from selected from literature survey courses, or instructor's permission.
 A study of American poetry, drama, and fiction from 1910 to the present.
 The course builds on American realism and naturalism and proceeds into the modern and postmodern eras.
-(Spring, even years) - Special Topics in English Studies (3).
-Prereq: Six hours selected from selected from literature survey courses, or instructor's permission.
-Covers selected topics not studied extensively in other courses.
-May be repeated for differing topics. - Tutorial (1-3).
-Prereq: Six hours selected from literature survey courses, or instructor's permission.
+(Spring, even years) - 470 The Bible as Literature